archsys webification installation

 Introduction

 The continuing art adventures of Doofus and the Duck and their Company of players, as created by my wonderful wife Emma during the never-ending time of COVID-19 pandemic continuing now for a fourth year into 2023.
-This is the twenty-third instalment of works, the Company remaining at the height of their creative endeavours.
+This is the twenty-fifth instalment of works, the Company remaining at the height of their creative endeavours.

 Without further ado, back to the Doofus and the Duck…